The Perfect Spicy Colombian Sauce (Ají Picante) for Empanadas

 Aji picante empanada dipping sauce in a jar and ingredients

-This sauce can be stored in the freezer for up to six weeks.
-Use a silicone ice cube tray or air-tight container to save it in the freezer for longer.
+Yes!
+You can freeze this sauce for up to six weeks.
+I recommend using a silicone ice cube tray or an airtight container to portion it out for easy use later.

 aji picante empanada sauce on empanada